Cambodia: Crafts and Culture – Tried and Tested!

 Arrive in Phnom Penh

-Upon arrival in Phnom Penh, your guide will meet you at the airport.
+You will arrive in the morning in Phnom Penh, your guide will meet you at the airport.
 Transfer to your hotel and spend the rest of the day at leisure, perhaps relaxing or getting acquainted with the area.

 Explore Phnom Penh